CW3E/MET-tools/Grid-Stat/README.md

 With the parameters appropriately set as above, one can call `proc_gristat.py` as
 ```
-python proc_gridstat.py
+python -u proc_gridstat.py
 ```
 to parse all files available within these directories.
+Note: the `-u` flag is is optional and is only to set this to write logs in real-time instead of at the time of script completion.

 The `proc_gridstat.py` script is designed to be agnostic of what statistics are available at each directory, using